edluyuan/LSE_capstone_project/README.md

 ## Overview

 This repository contains the code and resources for the capstone project titled *Simulating Human Cooperation through Inequity Aversion: An Agent-Based Approach to Dynamic Social Dilemmas*.
-The project explores how inequity aversion, a social preference where agents dislike unequal outcomes, influences cooperation in multi-agent reinforcement learning (MARL) environments.
+The project explores how inequity aversion, a social preference where agents dislike unequal outcomes, influences cooperation when using multi-agent reinforcement learning (MARL) to simulate human cooperation in dynamic environments.
 The study uses Proximal Policy Optimization (PPO) to train agents in environments designed to mimic real-world social dilemmas, such as the Cleanup and Harvest games.

 ## A Example from the Result
 Training five PPO agents with the advantageous inequality aversion reward leads to a clear emergence of division of labor and coordination.